Cost of Sealing Pavers: A Budget Breakdown

 While the overall cost is lower, keep in mind that the price per square foot might be on the higher end of the spectrum for very small projects.
 This is because contractors often have a minimum charge to cover their time, travel, and equipment setup.
 Even so, sealing a small patio is an affordable and highly effective way to preserve its charm and protect it from wear and tear, ensuring your little retreat stays beautiful.

-Sealing a Medium Patio (200-500 sq ft)
+Cost to Seal a Medium Patio (200-500 sq ft)

 If your patio is in the 200 to 500-square-foot range, you’re looking at a sealing cost of about $400 to $1,000.
 This is a very common patio size for many homes, offering enough room for an outdoor dining table, a lounge area, and plenty of space for family and friends to gather.
 You can see many beautiful examples of this size in our project gallery.